Will BJP hang those who eat beef in Goa: Shiv Sena

 The editorial added that it wanted the BJP to come clear on why it was comfortable with cow slaughter in some states while banning it in others.
-“The cow has been given the status of a mother in Hindu society… but for a large section of the population, beef is a part of their diet.
+“The cow has been given the status of a mother in Hindu society.
+It may be our faith, but for a large section of the population, beef is a part of their diet.
 In Goa, the BJP is in power and a large section there eats beef.
-Will Manohar Parrikar take a stand to hang those who eat beef in Goa?” it said.
+Will Manohar Parrikar take a stand to hang those who eat beef in Goa?” the editorial said.

+The Sena took another potshot at the BJP by saying that the killers of cows were being punished, while those responsible for forcing farmers to commit suicide were shielded.

+“We admire those who believe that cow slaughter is a crime.
+However, what about the farmer committing suicide in the rule of these same set of people?
+They need to clarify on who needs to be held responsible, imprisoned or hanged for the voluntary manslaughter that is committed when a farmers commits suicide,” the editorial said, adding that if there was a penalty for killing cows, governments should be held responsible for farmer suicides too.

 For all the latest India News, download Indian Express App now